dangormanjr/dangormanjr.github.io/undergraduate-work.md

 * Archival Research Assistant for Dr. Margarita S. Guillory, University of Rochester, Dept. of Religion & Classics, May–July 2013.

-* HOUR Program Researcher for Dr. Theodore Brown (working on his *Ringworm, Irradiation, and History* project), University of Rochester, Dept. of History, February–May 2013.
+* HOUR Program Researcher for Dr. Theodore Brown, University of Rochester, Dept. of History, February–May 2013: I produced an annotated bibliography of primary and secondary sources for Theodore Brown’s Ringworm, Irradiation, and History project.

 * Freshman Fellow, University of Rochester Residential Life, August 2012–May 2013: I lived in a freshman dormitory, organizing programs about academics, leadership, and volunteer service throughout the school year.